thisoldgeek/DieselPunk-Cellphone/README.md

 Added a version of drawing/CAD files without a cut-out for the opitional back case badge.
 These files identified by "NO_BADGE" in the filename.

 ## *Update 03-16-2017:*
-Added test programs to verify functionalitY in 'Testing' section.
+Added test programs to verify functionality in 'Testing' section.
 Added setting the SIM module Real-Time Clock in 'Required - RTC' section.

 ## *Update 03-18-2017:*
 Added VCarve Job Setup Sheet Summary